HeZhang1994/video-audio-tools/README.md

 This is a **Python** implementation of processing video and audio with **FFmpeg** libraries.

-Many thanks to the contributors of [FFmpeg](https://www.ffmpeg.org/).
+Many thanks to the contributors of FFmpeg.
+For more usage of processing video and audio, please visit [FFmpeg](https://www.ffmpeg.org/).

 ## Functions